In the 1990s, Porsche was racing toward the financial cliff. Their annual sales was a third of what it had been in the 1980s.

 When asking these questions, a customer may give you feedback about the best revenue model for them.

-Most startups use one of these eight revenue models:
+Most business use one of these eight revenue models:

 There are also dozens of hybrid models you can use too.